Goddess: Veneration of Mary

-The veneration of Mary, the mother of Jesus, as an especially privileged saint has continued since the beginning of the Catholic faith.
+The veneration of Mary, the mother of Jesus, as an especially privileged saint, has continued since the beginning of the Catholic faith.
 Mary is venerated as the Mother of God, Queen of Heaven, Mother of the Church, the Blessed Virgin Mary, Star of the Sea, and other lofty titles.

 Marian devotion similar to this kind is also found in Eastern Orthodoxy and sometimes in Anglicanism, although not in the majority of denominations of Protestantism.

-In some Christian traditions (like the Orthodox tradition), Sophia is the personification of either divine wisdom (or of an archangel) that takes female form.
+In some Christian traditions (like the Orthodox tradition), Sophia is the personification of divine wisdom (or an archangel) who takes female form.
 She is mentioned in the first chapter of the Book of Proverbs.
-Sophia is identified by some as the wisdom imparting Holy Spirit of the Christian Trinity, whose names in Hebrew—Ruach and Shekhinah—are both feminine, and whose symbol of the dove was commonly associated in the Ancient Near East with the figure of the Mother Goddess.
+Sophia is identified by some as the wisdom-imparting Holy Spirit of the Christian Trinity, whose names in Hebrew—Ruach and Shekhinah—are both feminine, and whose symbol of the dove was commonly associated in the Ancient Near East with the figure of the Mother Goddess.

 In mysticism, Gnosticism, as well as some Hellenistic religions, there is a female spirit or goddess named Sophia who is said to embody wisdom and who is sometimes described as a virgin.
 In Roman Catholic mysticism, Saint Hildegard celebrated Sophia as a cosmic figure both in her writing and art.
-Within the Protestant tradition in England, the 17th-century mystic universalist and founder of the Philadelphian Society Jane Leade wrote copious descriptions of her visions and dialogues with the "Virgin Sophia" who, she said, revealed to her the spiritual workings of the universe.
+Within the Protestant tradition in England, the 17th-century mystic universalist and founder of the Philadelphian Society, Jane Leade wrote copious descriptions of her visions and dialogues with the "Virgin Sophia" who, she said, revealed to her the spiritual workings of the universe.
 Leade was hugely influenced by the theosophical writings of 16th-century German Christian mystic Jakob Böhme, who also speaks of Sophia in works such as The Way to Christ.
 Jakob Böhme was very influential to a number of Christian mystics and religious leaders, including George Rapp and the Harmony Society.